-The Board shall ensure a high standard of best practice for the Company and its stakeholders, as reflected in its numerous duties and responsibilities, including but not limited to the following:

-- Implement of process selection to ensure a mix of competent directors and officers who can add value and contribute independent judgment to the formulation of sound corporate strategies and policies; - Appoint competent, professional, honest and highlymotivated Management officers and adopt an effective succession planning program for Management; - Provide sound strategic and policies guidelines on capital major expenditures other and programs to sustain the Company's long-term
+ГТ T

+Management's

+performance.

+The Board shall ensure a

+high standard of best

+practice for the

+Company and its

+stakeholders, as

+reflected in its numerous

+duties and

+responsibilities, including

+but not limited to the

+following:

+• Implement a

+process of

+selection to

+ensure a mix of

+competent

+directors and

+officers who

+can add value

+and contribute

+independent

+judgment to the

+formulation of

+sound

+corporate

+strategies and

+policies;

+Appoint

+competent,

+professional,

+honest and

+highly-

+motivated

+Management

+officers and

+adopt an

+effective

+succession

+planning

+program for

+Management;

+wanagement,

+Provide sound

+strategic

+policies and

+guidelines on

+major capital

+expenditures

+and other

+programs to

+sustain the

+Company's long-term

+long-term

+iong-term

+viability and

+strength, and

+periodically

+evaluate and

+monitor the

+implementation

-- viability and strength, and periodically evaluate and monitor the implementation of such policies and strategies;
+of such policies

-- Formulate a clear policy on accurately, timely and effectively communicating or relating with the Company's stakeholders and agencies regulating the Company;
+and strategies;

+• Formulate a

+clear policy on

+accurately,

+timely and

+effectively

+communicating

+or relating with

+the Company's

+stakeholders

+regulating the

+Company;

-- Adopt a system
+Adopt a system

 of internal

 checks and

 balances, and

 to review

 regularly the

 effectiveness

 thereof;

-- Formulate and implement policies and procedures that would ensure the integrity and transparency of related party transactions between and among the Company and its parent company, joint ventures, subsidiaries, associates, affiliates, major shareholders, Officers and directors, including their
+• Formulate and

+implement

+policies and

+procedures that

+would ensure

+the integrity

+and

+transparency of

+related party

+transactions

+between and

+among the

+Company and

+its parent

+company, joint

+ventures,

+subsidiaries,

+associates,

+affiliates, major

+shareholders,

+Officers and

+directors,

+including their

 spouses,

 children and

 dependent

+-

 siblings and

 parents, and of

 interlocking

 director

 relationships by

 members of the

 Board;

+The Board shall also

+have the following

+oversight

-The Board shall also have the following oversight responsibilities, to name a few, for ensuring the presence of adequate and effective internal control mechanisms:
+responsibilities, to name

+a few, for ensuring the

-- Establish organizational and operational controls commensurate with, among others, the nature and complexity of the business of the Company and its culture, volume, and complexity of transactions; degree of risks involved, degree centralization and delegation of authority; extent and effectiveness of information technology; and extent of regulatory compliance; - Ensure that an independent audit mechanism is in place to monitor the adequacy and effectiveness of the Company's governance, operations and information systems, including the reliability and integrity of financial and operational information, the effectiveness and efficiency of operations, the safeguarding of assets, and compliance with laws, rules, regulations and contracts.
-Accountabilities The Executive Director is accountable to all the shareholders of the Company as he is in charge of the day to day operations of the Company.
-The Board is accountable to the shareholders and stakeholders and should thus, ensure that they are provided with an adequate assessment of the Company's business condition, position and prospects through the filing of reports required by law and regulators.
-The Board should also ensure that they are informed of important developments in the Company.
-In addition to the accountabilities of Non-Executive Directors, Independent Directors are also expected to ensure that their independence is maintained.
-They are likewise, expected to as much as possible attend the meetings of the Board and Board Committee meetings to promote transparency.
-Deliverables Improved shareholder value Improved shareholder value Improved shareholder value
+presence of adequate

+and effective internal

+control mechanisms:

+• Establish

+organizational

+and operational

+controls

+commensurate

+with, among

+others, the

+nature and

+complexity of

+the business of

+the Company

+and its culture,

+volume, size

+and complexity

+of transactions;

+degree of risks

+involved,

+degree of

+centralization

+and delegation

+of authority;

+extent and

+effectiveness of

+information

+technology; and

+regulatory

+compliance;

+• Ensure that an

+independent

+audit

+· · · · · · · · · · · · · · · · · · ·

+mechanism is in

+place to

+monitor the

+adequacy and

+effectiveness of

+the Company's

+governance,

+operations and

+information

+systems,

+including the

+reliability and

+integrity of

+financial and

+operational

+information,

+the

+effectiveness

+and efficiency

+of operations,

+the

+safeguarding of

+assets, and

+compliance

+with laws, rules,

+regulations and

+contracts.

+The Executive Director is The Board is accountable In addition to the

+accountable to all the to the shareholders and accountabilities of Non-

+shareholders of the stakeholders and should Executive Directors,

+Company as he is in thus ensure that they are Independent Directors

+charge of the day to day provided with an are also expected to

+operations of the adequate assessment of ensure that their

+Company. the Company's business independence is

+condition, position and maintained.

+Accountabilities prospects through the

+filing of reports required They are likewise,

+by law and regulators. expected to as much as

+The Board should also possible attend the

+ensure that they are meetings of the Board

+informed of important and Board Committee

+developments in the meetings to promote

+Company. transparency.

+Improved shareholder Improved shareholder Improved shareholder

+Deliverables value value value